 The only downfall to this type of tender is that smaller businesses are usually forgotten and not included in the process.
 But don’t worry, there’s still plenty of work out there for you if you’re a smaller business.

+A single stage tender is usually called on when there is enough information available to them to calculate a realistic price before the process begins.
 The more traditional route taken by clients is the single-stage tender process.
-This method is usually called on when there is enough information available to them to calculate a realistic price before the process begins.

 An invitation to tender is then sent out to prospective suppliers, sometimes after pre-qualification work is done.
 From there, suppliers can submit their tender response for review and so begins the battle to win the job.